iComputerfreak/MarlinUpdater/README.md

 The update script will copy the base configuration into the Marlin directory and then go over the override files line-by-line and replace the whole line with the matching settings key in the Marlin configuration.

+If you want to use a custom bootscreen or status screen, you can place these files into the Overrides folder.
+They will be automatically copied when running `update.sh`.

 ## Building

 After executing the `update.sh` script, the `build.sh` script builds marlin using PlatformIO.